+NOTICE OF INTERNET AVAILABILITY OF PROXY MATERIAL:

+The Notice of Meeting, Proxy Statement, Proxy Card are available at http://investor.avinc.com/financials.cfm

-available when yea call. online/phone until 11:59 PM EST the day before the meeting ing.
-COMPANY NUMBER L - Sign, date and mail your proxy card in the envelided as soon as possible. elope ERSON - You may vote your shares in person by attendantal Meeting.
-ACCOUNT NUMBER GREEN - e-Consent makes it easy to go paperless.
-Nonsent, you can quickly access your proxy material, statement other eligible documents online, while reducing costs, clupaper waste.
-Enroll today via www.amstock.com to enjoy on eas. nents lutter NOTICE OF INTERNET AV VAILABILITY OF PROXY MATERIAL: ng, Proxy Statement, Proxy Card /investor.avinc.com/financials.cfm velope provided IF you are not voting via telephone or the Internet.
-505303000000000000000000000000000000000 100215 A VOTE FOR EACH OF THE NOMINEES IN PROPOSAL 1 AND FO OR PROPOSALS 2 AND 3 IS RECOMMENDED BY THE BOARD OF DIRECTORS.
-PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED EN NVELOPE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE 🗵 I 1.
-To elect the board of directors' two nominees as directors: NOMINEES: ALL NOMINEES Proposal 2.
-To ratify the selection of Ernst & Young LLP as the Company's independent registered public accounting firm: HOLD AUTHORITY ALL NOMINEES Proposal 3.
-To approve an amendment to the company's Amended and Restated Certificate of Incorporation to provide for the annual election of all directors: ALL EXCEPT instructions below) The undersigned hereby revokes any other proxy to vote at the annual meeting, and hereby ratifies and confirms all that said attorneys and proxies, and each of them, may lawfully do by virtue hereof.
+Y Please detach along perforated line and mail in the envelope provided IE you are not voting via telephone or the Internet. 🕯

+E 5053030000000000 3 700572 A VOTE FOR EACH OF THE NOMINEES IN PROPOSAL 1 AND FO R PROPOSALS 2 AND 3 IS RECOMMENDED BY THE BOARD OF DIRECTORS.
+PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED EN VELOPE.
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE Proposal 1.
+To elect the board of directors' two nominees as directors: FOR ALL NOMINEES O FOR ALL NOMINEES O Timothy E. Conver O Arnold L. Fishman VITHHOLD AUTHORITY Proposal 2.
+To ratify the selection of Ernst & Young LLP as the Difference of the Company's independent registered public accounting firm: Proposal 3.
+To approve an amendment to the company's Amended FOR ALL NOMINEES and Restated Certificate of Incorporation to provide for See instructions below) The undersigned hereby revokes any other proxy to vote at the annual meeting, and hereby ratifies and confirms all that said attorneys and proxies, and each of them, may lawfully do by virtue hereof.
 With respect to matters not known at the time of the solicitation hereof, said proxies are authorized to vote in accordance with their best judgment.
-IONS: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to withhold, as shown here: THIS PROXY WILL BE VOTED IN ACCORDANCE WITH THE INSTRUCTIONS SET FORTH ABOVE OR, TO THE EXTENT NO CONTRARY DIRECTION IS INDICATED, WILL BE TREATED AS A GRANT OF AUTHORITY TO VOTE FOR EACH OF THE NOMINEES IN PROPOSAL 1 AND FOR PROPOSALS 2 AND 3.
+INSTRUCTIONS: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in the dirde next to each nominee you wish to withhold, as shown here: THIS PROXY WILL BE VOTED IN ACCORDANCE WITH THE INSTRUCTIONS SET FORTH ABOVE OR, TO THE EXTENT NO CONTRARY DIRECTION IS INDICATED, WILL BE TREATED AS A GRANT OF AUTHORITY TO VOTE FOR EACH OF THE NOMINEES IN PROPOSAL 1 AND FOR PROPOSALS 2 AND 3.
 IF ANY OTHER BUSINESS IS PRESENTED AT THE ANNUAL MEETING, THIS PROXY CONFERS AUTHORITY TO AND SHALL BE VOTED IN ACCORDANCE WITH THE RECOMMENDATIONS OF THE PROXIES.
-The undersigned acknowledges receipt of a copy of the notice of annual meeting and accompanying proxy statement dated August 21, 2015 relating to the annual meeting. e the address on your account, please check the box at right and your new address in the address space above.
-Please note that MARK "X" HERE IF YOU PLAN TO ATTEND THE MEETING.
+The undersigned acknowledges receipt of a copy of the notice of annual meeting and accompanying proxy statement dated August [], 2015 relating to the annual meeting.
+To change the address on your account, please check the box at right and indicate your new address in the address space above.
+Please note that changes to the registered name(s) on the account may not be submitted via this method.
+MARK "X" HERE IF YOU PLAN TO ATTEND THE MEETING.
+Signature of Stockholder Date: Signature of Stockholder Date: Note: Please sign exactly as your name or names appear on this Proxy.
+When shares are held joint ty, each holder should sign.
+When signing as executor, administrator, attorney, trustee or guardian, please give full